gwforg/gwf/docs/development/formaintainers.rst

 7. Run ``make package-conda``, then ``make publish-conda``

-The documentation will be automatically be built by `ReadTheDocs`.
+The documentation will be automatically be built.